arvislacis/webotest/README.md

 ```

 ```
-!!!Package currently works only with npm2!!!
+Package's current version works only with npm2.

+Working to support it on npm3.
 ```

 ### Running the tests